operator-framework/operator-sdk/doc/user/olm-catalog/generating-csvs.md

 ## Updating your CSV

-Lets say you added a new CRD `deploy/crds/group_v1beta1_yourkind_crd.yaml` to your operator project, and added a port to your Deployment manifest `operator.yaml`.
+Let's say you added a new CRD `deploy/crds/group_v1beta1_yourkind_crd.yaml` to your operator project, and added a port to your Deployment manifest `operator.yaml`.
 Assuming you're using the same version as above, updating your CSV is as simple as running `operator-sdk olm-catalog gen-csv --csv-version 0.0.1`. `gen-csv` will append your new CRD to `spec.customresourcedefinitions.owned`, replace the old data at `spec.install.spec.deployments` with your updated Deployment, and write an updated CSV to the same location.

 The SDK will not overwrite user-defined fields like `spec.maintainers` or descriptions of CSV elements, with the exception of `specDescriptors[].displayName` and `specDescriptors[].displayName` in `spec.customresourcedefinitions.owned`, as mentioned [above](#first-generation).